gigwegbe/langchain-academy-using-oss-models/README.md

 - vLLM
 - SGLang

 For the development environment and package management, I recommend using uv.
 It has a bit of a learning curve, but it’s proving to be more efficient and reliable than pip.
-Review the UV commands for starters[Link](https://github.com/gigwegbe/langchain-academy-using-oss-models/blob/main/uv-commands.md)
+Review the UV commands for starters - [Link](https://github.com/gigwegbe/langchain-academy-using-oss-models/blob/main/uv-commands.md)

 Programs: